MichaelBrew/bbc-football-stats/README.md

 ## Contact

-You can contact me at mike_brew1234@yahoo.com for any comments or questions.
-If you run into bugs, feel free to create an issue within the GitHub Issues page.
+If you run into bugs, or have any comments or questions, feel free to create an issue within the GitHub Issues page.